aleshaleksey/fansys23/09-races.md

 - Cannot enter home uninvited.
 - Cannot cross running water willingly.
 - Vulnerability to "divine" and "light" damage.
-- Anathema Sunlight: Takes 1 HP damage (light) if exposed to _direct_ sunlight.
+- Anathema Sunlight: Takes 1 HP damage (light) per turn if exposed to _direct_ sunlight.
 - Creature of the Night: Disadvantage to to attack rolls, saves and WIS based rolls when outdoors in daylight.

 **Extra (24)**